Sonny Sandoval

-Paul Joshua "Sonny" Sandoval (born May 16, 1974) is an American musician and songwriter.
-He is best known as co-founder and the lead vocalist of nu metal band P.O.D.
+Paul Joshua "Sonny" Sandoval (born May 16, 1973) is an American musician, rapper, singer, and songwriter.
+He is best known as the co-founder and lead vocalist of nu metal band P.O.D.

 Biography

-Sandoval was born in San Diego, California. to a Chamorro-Hawaiian mother and a Mexican-Italian father.
-He grew up in the Otay Mesa neighborhood of South San Diego which was a Chicano barrio.
+Sandoval was born in San Diego, California, to a Chamorro-Hawaiian mother and a Mexican-Italian father.
 When he was eighteen, Sandoval's mother was diagnosed with leukemia.
 During her illness, Sandoval was greatly influenced by his mother's faith as a devout Christian.
-He pursued a career as an MC and later joined the band Enoch, a group started by Wuv Bernardo, Gabe Portillo and Marcos Curiel, which, with the addition of Sandoval, later became P.O.D. (initialism for "Payable On Death").
-Sandoval states his musical roots as reggae, rock, and rap, all of which are apparent in P.O.D.

 Career

 P.O.D.

 Sandoval is best known as co-founder and the lead vocalist of the metal band P.O.D.
 Over the course of their career, the band has received three Grammy Award nominations, contributed to numerous motion picture soundtracks and toured internationally.
 They have sold over 12 million records worldwide.
 With their third studio album, The Fundamental Elements of Southtown, P.O.D. achieved their initial mainstream success; the album was certified platinum by the RIAA in 2000.